Luca-maxwell99/capstone-project/README.md

 ## Future Development & Deployment

 ### Testing
-- In the future I would use test driven development, to ensure I adhere to best practices
+- In the future, I would use test-driven development to ensure I adhere to best practices

 ### Error Handling & Logging
 - Add try/except blocks around SQL execution